Data Protection Subject Access

 The Subject Access Provisions of the Data Protection Act give an individual the right to have a copy of any personal data held on them.

-If you would like to know what information Northamptonshire Police holds about you on the local systems, you must complete a Subject Access Form (Form 164).
+If you would like to know what information Northamptonshire Police holds about you on the local systems, we have provided a Subject Access Form to guide you through the process.
 The form can be accessed at the bottom of this webpage.

 If you require information from the Police National Computer surrounding your Prosecution, Conviction and Caution History, please download and complete this form instead of using the online application.
 Refunds will no longer be given for completion of the incorrect form online.
 If you have any questions, please call 101 and ask for the Information Unit.

-Proof of identification and payment of £10 must accompany a completed application form.
+Proof of identification must accompany a completed application form.

 Please note that once we have received your completed application it can take up to 40 days to receive a response.